Māori Business Identifier

 How to identify your business as Māori

-Businesses with an NZBN can now update their Māori business information through MyNZBN.
+If your business has an NZBN, you can update your Māori business information through MyNZBN.

-Log in to MyNZBN and update your business details
+Log in to MyNZBN and update your details

 Back to top